onehilltech/ember-cli-mdc/README.md

 Features
 ------------

-* Ember components for Material Components
+* Ember components for Material Components Web 6.0.0
 * Individual packages for selective usage of Material Components
 * Intuitive design to minimize accidental and inherit complexities of Material Components
 * Themeable components at both the framework and application level